-Casper guided Saint Francis to the Northeast Conference (NEC) regular-season title in 2014 and was named the league’s coach of the year.
+Prior to his arrival at Notre Dame, Casper guided Saint Francis to the Northeast Conference (NEC) regular-season title in 2014 and was named the league’s coach of the year.
 The Red Flash established a program record for wins by registering a 13-6-1 mark.

 Over his eight seasons as head coach, Casper led Saint Francis to a 71-61-21 record, including a 36-26-9 mark in NEC play.
 The 71 total victories and the 36 league wins are the most in school history.
 The Red Flash was the NEC finalist four times with Casper at the helm.

 Casper mentored 24 all-NEC players, 15 National Soccer Coaches Association of America (NSCAA) all-region performers and an NSCAA All-American during his time as head coach at Saint Francis.
 Eight of his players have gone on to the professional ranks.